OLS Spread Model Guide

 📈 Entry: Z-Score > +2.5

 Spread is too high.
-Action: Short Stock A and Long Stock B ($\beta$ shares).
+Action: Short Stock A and Long Stock B, sized using β as the platform's scaling factor.

 📉 Entry: Z-Score < -2.5

 Spread is too low.
-Action: Long Stock A and Short Stock B ($\beta$ shares).
+Action: Long Stock A and Short Stock B, sized using β as the platform's scaling factor.

 ⚠️ Critical Difference: